stevenhurd/coroutine-demo/README.md

 1. Goto [Teamcity: Microservices](https://teamcity.rr.mu/admin/editProject.html?projectId=Microservices)
 2. Select create subproject
 3. Select `manually`
-4. Set the name to be your project `template-boot-msvc`
+4. Set the name to be your project `coroutine-demo-msvc`

 ### Add VCS to your project

 1. Add a VCS root by going to the `VCS Roots`section on the right side
 2. Select `Create VCS Root`
 3. Set `Type of VCS` to `Git`
-4. Set the `VCS root name` to `template-boot-msvc`
+4. Set the `VCS root name` to `coroutine-demo-msvc`
-5. The `VCS root ID` should automatically be `Microservices_TemplateBootMsvc_TemplateBootMsvc`
+5. The `VCS root ID` should automatically be `Microservices_CoroutineDemoMsvc_CoroutineDemoMsvc`
-6. Copy the git ssh URL, it should look like `git@github.com:turo/template-boot-msvc.git`
+6. Copy the git ssh URL, it should look like `git@github.com:turo/coroutine-demo-msvc.git`
 7. Enter the following branch spec

 ```